-“Their rich, sweet taste, along with their high-fiber content, can help you stay on track with eating healthy…Their nutrition value as a low-calorie, low-sugar option makes them a perfect substitute for other dried fruits with higher sugar content,” the site reported.
+“Their rich, sweet taste, along with their high-fiber content, can help you stay on track with eating healthy…Their nutritional value as a low-calorie, low-sugar option makes them a perfect substitute for other dried fruits with higher sugar content,” the site reported.

-All this great press must mean gojis deserve their anointed post a superfood.
+All this great press must mean gojis deserve their anointed post as a superfood.
 Maybe, maybe not.
 Gojis certainly should be recognized for the potent nutritional punch they pack.
 But it may be too early to cite gojis as a superfood, especially if it comes at the expense of maintaining a sound balanced diet.

 Dr. Jennifer Robinson, for example, supports the notion that deeper studies are needed to justify all the claims for gojis.
-“Many berries are good for you,” she noted in WebMD.com.
+“Many berries are good for you,” she noted on WebMD.com.
 “It’s not clear if goji berries are better than other types of berries, or if goji berry supplements would have the same health benefits as the actual berries.”

-While the final superfood verdict is still out on gojis, it can’t hurt trying them.
+While the final superfood verdict is still out on gojis, it can’t hurt to try them.
 In fact, it’s likely to help to some degree.
 Thankfully, most supermarkets now sell the berries dried.
 It is also increasingly easy to find them fresh.
 Better yet, they are easy to use.
-Gojis can be added to breakfast cereal or yogurt, sprinkled into trail mix or used as a juice or tea.
+Gojis can be added to breakfast cereal or yogurt, sprinkled into trail mix or used as juice or tea.
 They are also great to add to pork or chicken dishes because they tend to add a savory sweetness to dishes.
 They are even found in wine in Asia.